a2o/snoopy/README.md

 The configuration file is (most likely, but depending on the build) located at `/etc/snoopy.ini`.

-Explanations of available configuration directives are available in the [default configuration file](etc/snoopy.ini.in).
+Supported configuration directives are explained in the [default configuration file](etc/snoopy.ini.in).